An Image-based Typology for Visualization: Typology Use Case Scenarios

 \subsection{Limitations and future work}

 Our work is certainly not without limitations.
-A most important one is that our categorization, as we had indicated, is influenced by the research team behind it and the dataset we use.
-It is also influenced by our background and experience in visualization, the types of prior categorizations we have attempted, and the techniques we study day-to-day.
-As such, we release tools for the community to explore, where viewers can explore the data to come up with alternative categorizations.
-Although the dataset from IEEE VIS is of high quality and aligns with the persistent effort to understand research progress in the IEEE VIS community, including additional datasets could broaden our perspectives.
-For example, MASSVIS~\cite{borkin2013makes} contains many infographics and charts with abundant text that we could have added to our initial attempts.
-Furthermore, it might be interesting, for instance, to see how D3.js \cite{bostock2011d3} and SVG~\cite{battle2018beagle, hu2019viznet}, their examples, and their color scales have influenced the types of images published in the community. \jctg{Finally, it would be also useful to examine how type codes may vary considering data, tasks, and contexts.}
+The most important one is that our categorization is influenced by the research team behind it and the dataset we use.
+It is also influenced by our background and experience in visualization, the prior categorization we have attempted, and the techniques we study daily.
+As such, we release our codes for the community to explore the data to develop alternative categorizations.
+Furthermore, it might be interesting, for instance, to see how D3.js \cite{bostock2011d3} and SVG~\cite{battle2018beagle, hu2019viznet}, and their examples have influenced the types of images published in the community. \jctg{Finally, it would be also useful to examine how type codes may vary considering data, tasks, and contexts.}